 Hiking the Bruce Trail

 The Bruce Trail is made possible with the help of local landowners who grant the Bruce Trail Clubs and its hikers access to their properties.
-Please see the Bruce Trail Hikers’ Trail Users Code to review trail etiquette and Following Bruce Trail Blazes to review the blaze markings used for route navigation.
+See Bruce Trail Hikers’ Trail Users Code to review trail etiquette.
+Be familiar with the standardized Bruce Trail Blazes used for route navigation before heading onto the trail.
 With some exceptions, use of the majority of the Bruce Trail in the Beaver Valley Section is suitable for foot traffic only.
 No wheelchair accessible trails fall within the Beaver Valley Club boundary.

 The BVBTC is tasked with maintaining the Beaver Valley Section of the Bruce Trail.
 We put a priority on fallen and leaning trees and broken limbs as they create a safely issue for hikers.
-We encourage all trail users to Report Dangerous Trees.
+We encourage all trail users to Report Dangerous Trees or other trail hazards.

 Need help to get to the start of a hike?
 See details below about Trail Angels, our hiker drop-off service to help hikers get to the start of a trail in the Beaver Valley section.